Updated for 2018!

 If you have more time…

-To plan your visit to Alhambra, it is best to buy your tickets well in advance (details here), while guided tour tickets are recommended to be booked up to at least a month ahead of time.
+To plan your visit to Alhambra, it is best to buy your tickets well in advance (details here), while guided tour tickets are recommended and should be booked at least a month ahead of time.
 Note for Nasrid Palace, please be mindful that you MUST get to the Palace entrance by the time that’s shown on your ticket, allow at least 30 minutes beforehand to walk up to the Palace ticketing gate from the entrance.

 Seville to Granada: Train from Seville Santa Justa to Granada is about 3.5 hours each way.
 Due to the distance in travel time and proximity to Seville, there are 2 options on how you can pursue this trip: